Water Conservation at EPA

 EPA Water Conservation Results

-EPA reduced its water intensity by 34.6 percent in FY 2017 compared to the FY 2007 baseline.
+EPA reduced its water intensity by 37.7 percent in FY 2018 compared to FY 2007.
 EPA continues to manage water to maintain progress and implements water projects to reduce water consumption further.